Professor Can Bayram

 Collegiate Inventors Competition Logo NATION-WIDE RECOGNITION

-Invitation to the National Inventors Hall of Fame Collegiate Inventors Competition Final
+Finalist, National Inventors Hall of Fame Collegiate Inventors Competition

-(Team Cubic LEDs, awarded to only five graduate-advisor teams nationally)
+(Team Cubic LEDs, one of five graduate-advisor teams nationally)

 National Academy of Engineering Recognition